 Conflicting Job Search Advice

-Apply for lots of jobs online vs. network.
-I actually don’ think anyone is saying this, but it is what many job seekers choose to hear or believe.
-You can and should do BOTH!
-It isn’t an “either” “or” thing.
-The conflict most likely happens around how you will balance your time and fit it all in.
+The conflict most likely happens around how you will structure your time and fit it all in.
 Or it comes from not feeling comfortable with networking.
 You can check out all the articles I’ve written about networking here.

 Conflicting Resume Advice

 One page is better, use an objective, hire someone to write it for you…You hear all sorts of advice given about what changes you should make to your resume.
-Always consider the source.
-Always be polite and avoid debate.
-Jacqui Barrett-Poindexter, a certified and professional resume writer provides her advice on how to deal with conflicting resume advice on her Glassdoor post: 5 Resume Secrets Revealed

 It is about personal preference (theirs and yours)